SammiHammi3/CARSLab-Error-Detection/README.md

 All the ideal values and thresholds can be changed in the code to fit the specifications of any LiDAR sensor.
 I did my best to comment anything that's potentially confusing, which should make modification easier.

-# Guide for running on Windows:
+# Guide for running the node and editing the node on Windows:
 Prerequisites:
   Visual Studio Code
-    Required extension: Dev Containers by Microsoft
+    Required extension: Dev Containers
-    Recommended extensions: CMake Tools, Pylance, and Python Docker Desktop
+    Recommended extensions: CMake Tools, Pylance, Python Docker Desktop

-Step 1: Download the src folder and all its contents, and put it in your own folder on your PC.
+1. Download the src folder and all its contents, and put it in your own folder on your PC.
 Alternatively, download the zip and extract it.

-Step 2: Download the Dockerfile and devcontainer.json files and put them in a folder named ".devcontainer" on the same level as the src folder.
+2. Download the Dockerfile and devcontainer.json files and put them in a folder named ".devcontainer" on the same level as the src folder.
-Step 3: Make sure the Dockerfile is not a .txt and that it's just a generic file instead Step 4: Open Docker Desktop
+3. Make sure the Dockerfile is not a .txt and that it's just a generic file instead
+4. Open Docker Desktop
-Step 5: Open Visual Studio Code and start the high-level folder (the one that has the .devcontainer and src folders in it) Step 6: Download the Dev Containers extension if you haven't already Step 7: Find the little blue logo in the bottom left corner that looks like a lightning bolt Step 8: Select "Reopen in Container"
+5. Open Visual Studio Code and start the high-level folder (the one that has the .devcontainer and src folders in it)
+6. Download the Dev Containers extension if you haven't already
+7. Find the little blue logo in the bottom left corner that looks like a lightning bolt
+8. Select "Reopen in Container"
-Step 9: Sit back and wait for the container to finish constructing Now, you're at a position where you can run the codes and navigate through the terminal.
+9. Sit back and wait for the container to finish constructing.
+Warning, it takes a while Now, you're at a position where you can run the codes and navigate through the terminal.
 You can access the terminal with ctrl + `
-Step 10: Navigate to the top level (something like workspace/ros2_ws/) and do "colcon build"
+10. Navigate to the top level (something like workspace/ros2_ws/) and do "colcon build"

+At this point, you can start running code!

 You can run the node with Ros2 run lidar_error_checker pointcloud_checker